How to Vacuum Your Pool: Complete Step-by-Step Guide

 1. Prepare Your Pool

-Start by removing large debris with your leaf net.
+Start by removing large debris with your leaf net and turn off any automatic pool cleaners.
 Brush the pool walls and floor to loosen any algae or stuck-on dirt - this prevents you from just stirring up debris while vacuuming.
 Check that your pool's circulation system is running and the skimmer basket is clean.
+Ensure all electrical equipment is properly grounded and avoid handling electrical components with wet hands.
+Never vacuum while swimmers are in the pool due to suction entrapment risks.

 2. Assemble Your Equipment